Humboldt County, Nevada: Education

 Humboldt County School District serves all of Humboldt County.
 Albert M. Lowry High School and McDermitt Combined School have high school programs.

 The county is in the service area of Great Basin College.

 Previously Crane Union High School, a boarding high school in Oregon, served portions of the county, and it continues to be an option for residents living in Denio.

 There was formerly a private school in the county, the Leonard Creek School, that was in operation in 1978.

 The Humboldt County Library has its main facility in Winnemucca, and branches in Denio and McDermitt.

 Law enforcement

 There have been at least two allegations of abuse of civil forfeiture by Humboldt County Sheriff's deputy Lee Dove, who as of 2015, is no longer employed as a deputy.
 Both cases were settled in favor of the civilians in question.

 Politics

-Humboldt County, like most of rural Nevada, is overwhelmingly Republican.
-This has been especially true in recent elections, with Donald Trump receiving over three-quarters of the vote in both 2020 and 2024.
-The Fort McDermitt Indian Reservation, which lies on the county's northern border, is the only Democratic-leaning area of the county, though their population is relatively small in comparison with the city of Winnemucca and the rest of the rural county and other communities such as Paradise Valley, Orovada and Denio, which vote heavily Republican.
+Humboldt County, like most of rural Nevada, is overwhelmingly Republican, with Donald Trump receiving over three-quarters of the vote in both 2020 and 2024.
+The Fort McDermitt Indian Reservation, which lies on the county's northern border, is the only Democratic-leaning area of the county.